Toquinho

-Antônio Pecci Filho (born July 6, 1946), better known as Toquinho (/pt/), is a Brazilian singer and guitarist.
+Antônio Pecci Filho (born July 6, 1946), better known as Toquinho (/pt-BR/), is a Brazilian singer and guitarist.
 He is well known for his collaborations, as composer and performer, with Vinicius de Moraes.

 Childhood and musical studies

-Toquinho was born in São Paulo, the son of Italian immigrants Diva Bondioli and Antonio Pecci.
+Toquinho was born in São Paulo to Diva Bondioli and Antônio Pecci.
 He has one brother, João Carlos Pecci.
-His paternal grandfather was from Toro and his paternal grandmother was born in Calabria; his maternal grandparents were from Mantua.
+He has Italian ancestry, with his paternal grandfather being from Toro, Molise, his paternal grandmother being born in Calabria, and his maternal grandparents hailing from Mantua.
 As he was very short as a child, his mother used to call him "meu toquinho de gente" ("my piece of person"), which was the origin of his nickname.

 His first guitar lessons were with Dona Aurora, a piano teacher who also knew how to play guitar.
 However, she could not continue to teach Toquinho.
 At age 14, he began lessons with Paulinho Nogueira and went on to study harmony with Edgar Gianulo, classical guitar with Isaias Sávio and orchestration with Léo Peracchi.
 He also studied with and befriended Oscar Castro-Neves.